KP Govt Allocates Rs. 2915.373 For Sports, Tourism, Youth Affairs, Culture & Archaeology - UrduPoint

 KP Govt Allocates Rs.
 2915.373 For Sports, Tourism, Youth Affairs, Culture & Archaeology

-PESHAWAR, (UrduPoint / Pakistan Point News - 18th Jun, 2020 ) :The Khyber Pakhtunkhwa government has allocated Rs 2915.373 million for Sports, Tourism, Culture, Archaeology and Youth Affairs in the Annual Budget for the year 2020-21 and out of the total Rs.
+The Khyber Pakhtunkhwa government has allocated Rs 2915.373 million for Sports, Tourism, Culture, Archaeology and Youth Affairs in the Annual Budget for the year 2020-21 and out of the total Rs.
 2.9 billion sports would get Rs.
+1.58 billion

+PESHAWAR, (UrduPoint / Pakistan Point News - 19th Jun, 2020 ):The Khyber Pakhtunkhwa government has allocated Rs 2915.373 million for Sports, Tourism, Culture, Archaeology and Youth Affairs in the Annual Budget for the year 2020-21 and out of the total Rs.
+2.9 billion sports would get Rs.
 1.58 billion.

-When contacted Director General Sports Khyber Pakhtunkhwa Asfandyar Khan Khattak he appreciated Chief Minister Khyber Pakhtunkhwa Mahmood Khan for not dropping a single project in a total of 17 news schemes of the sports proposed by Directorate of Sports KP.
+For the completion of the work on the Arbab Niaz Cricket Stadium Peshawar, the government has allocated Rs.
+44 million, Rs.
+33 million earmarked for the ongoing 1000 ground facility, Rs.
+1.9 billion has been allocated for the establishment of new grounds in different districts and Rs, 33 million for the infrastructure development, promotion of tourism sites and developing of roads and other accessibility for the promotion tourism while Rs.
+1.1 billion would be spending on under KITE program, the projects including exploring tourism potential and the World Bank has also extending financial support to the government of Khyber Pakhtunkhwa.

-Asfandyar Khan Khattak said that despite great financial hardship, the Chief Minister KP also fulfilled his promises by including New A-class Category Sports Stadia's (ground with international standard facilities) at Tank, Kalam, Lakki Marwat, Chitral and Tahkal Peshawar besides allocating of Rs.
-500 million for up gradation of all facilities including cricket ground in Hayatabad Sports Complex.
+For developing New A-class Category Sports Stadia's (ground with international standard facilities) at Tank, Kalam, Lakki Marwat, Chitral and Tahkal Peshawar and up gradation of all facilities including cricket ground in Hayatabad Sports Complex the govt has allocated Rs.
+500 million.

 Another silent feature of the sports budget for the year-2020-21 Rs.
-830 million allocated for the up gradation of all existing facilities across Khyber Pakhtunkhwa that would benefit and help the Directorate Sports KP for overall promotion of sports in the province, Asfandyar Khan informed.
+830 million allocated for the up gradation of all existing facilities across Khyber Pakhtunkhwa that would benefit and help the Directorate Sports KP for overall promotion of sports in the province.

-He said the entire world is facing financial crunch due to this coronavirus pandemic and we are hopeful the things would again come to normal as far as sports activities in the province are concerned.
-He said Rs.
+The KP Finance Minister said that Rs.
 345 million has also been allocated for the ongoing 1000 grounds facilities in KP including merged tribal areas.
-He informed that work on the laying of artificial hockey turf in historical Islamia College and laying of Tartan Track (Artificial Athletic Tracks) in Bannu Sports Complex have already kicked off.
+He informed the house that work on the laying of artificial hockey turf in historical Islamia College and laying of Tartan Track (Artificial Athletic Tracks) in Bannu Sports Complex have already kicked off.

-He said there are allocations for the Talent Hunt Schemes as well besides purchase of sports equipment and sports activities including U21 Games in which a record female and male players participated.

-He said there are some token allocations as well for the new projects instead of dropping them but after the improvement of KP govt financial position, these projects would be taken as proposed that include laying of artificial hockey turfs, synthetics courts for Tennis, Tartan Track for Athletics as proposed in all regional headquarters across the province.

-The govt has allocated Rs 40,000 million for the two ongoing projects of the Youth Affairs while Rs 1.001 million has been allocated for two new culture schemes, Rs 0.009 million for 9 new sports projects and Rs 305,000 million for six new tourism projects.
+He said the govt has allocated Rs 40,000 million for the two ongoing projects of the Youth Affairs while Rs 1.001 million has been allocated for two new culture schemes, Rs 0.009 million for 9 new sports projects and Rs 305,000 million for six new tourism projects.
 Rs.
 200.00 million for Sports Complex in Lakki Marwat, Rs.
 500.00 Million for up gradation of Hayatabad Sports Complex Peshawar, Rs.
 150,000 for establishment of Sports Stadium in Tehkal Peshawar, Rs.
 250.00 for Renovation of Grassy Ground Swat and Rs.
 0.250.00 for developing multi-purse ground in Kalam, Rs.
 250.00 Million for construction of Sports Complex in District Chitral, Rs.
 200,000 million for construction of Sports Complex in District Tank, Rs.
-100,000 million for Khyber Pakhtunkhwa for Sports Talent Hunt Program, Rs.
+100,000 million for KP for Sports Talent Hunt Program, Rs.
 500,000 million for repair and rehabilitation of sports equipment, improvement of Mahu Dhan Lake Swat Rs.
 100,000 million for wide tourist destination in Alai, Rs.
-100,000 million for improvement and rehabilitation of tourist destinations in Khyber Pakhtunkhwa, Rs.
+100,000 million for improvement and rehabilitation of tourist destinations in KP, Rs.
 200,000 million for improvement and rehabilitation of KPCTA and regional offices, Rs.
-700,000 million in Tourism and Culture sector.
-Rs 300,000 million has been allocated for holding various events and Rs 300,000 million for development of camping pods sites and rest houses, Rs 200,000 million has been allocated for construction of Khyber Pakhtunkhwa Cultural Complex and Rs 200,000 million for Human Treasures.
+700,000 million in Tourism and Culture sectors.
+He said besides all hardship the government has allocated Rs 300,000 million for holding various events of tourism and culture, Rs 300,000 million for development of Camping Pods sites and Rest Houses, Rs 200,000 million has been allocated for construction of KP Cultural Complex and Rs 200,000 million for Human Treasures.